A Quick Guide to the Accessible Canada Act

 Under the ACA, federal organizations would be required to create an accessibility plan with strategies to improve their organization’s accessibility.
 They would then need to publish the plans, respond to any feedback from their stakeholders, and post annual progress updates available to the public.
 These plans must be made in consultation with individuals with disabilities.

-Where to Report an ACA Violation
+Where to Report an Accessible Canada Act Violation

 Any grievances and complaints due to an ACA violation may be filed with the Accessibility Commissioners Office, the Canadian Transportation Agency, and the Canadian Radio-television and Telecommunications Commission.